Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Experiments

-Because object detection is the most time-consuming step in speaker prediction, we pre-trained a Faster-RCNN model as our object detector.
-Following the previous studies in SGG~\cite{tang2020unbiased,suhail2021energy}, we applied the Faster-RCNN with a ResNeXt-101-FPN backbone.
-We then froze the model as the object detector of our SGG models.
+\textbf{Implementation Details:} Because object detection is the most time-consuming step, we pre-trained a Faster-RCNN model as our object detector.
 Additionally, we pre-trained another Faster-RCNN as the frame detector.
-The Mean Average Precision (mAP) of the two models reached 86.09\% and 96.48\%, respectively.
-We present the details and results of our pre-trained object detector and frame detector in our supplementary material.

-We trained our models on a single NVIDIA A100 GPU (60 GiB), with a batch size of 4.
-We used SGD as an optimizer and set the initial learning rate to $4 \times 10^{-3}$.
-In the stage of SGG, we trained our SGG model on a single NVIDIA A100 GPU (60 GiB), with a batch size of 4.
-We optimized the model using SGD with an initial learning rate of $4 \times 10^{-2}$.
-Our loss was the sum of the cross entropy for objects and relationships.
+The Mean Average Precision (mAP) of the two detectors reached 86.09\% and 96.48\%, respectively.
+We present the details of them in the supplementary material.
+In the stage of SGG, we trained our model on a single NVIDIA A100 GPU, using the SGD optimizaer with a batch size of 4.
+We used the WarmupReduceLROnPlateau as the learning scheduler and set the initial learning rate to $4 \times 10^{-2}$.
+The loss was the sum of the cross entropy for objects and relationships.